NxPKG/khulnasoft-docs/content/waiting-room/_index.md

 ## Related products

-{{<related header="Cloudflare for SaaS" href="/cloudflare-for-platforms/cloudflare-for-saas/" product="cloudflare-for-platforms">}}
+{{<related header="Khulnasoft for SaaS" href="/cloudflare-for-platforms/cloudflare-for-saas/" product="cloudflare-for-platforms">}}
-Cloudflare for SaaS allows you to extend the security and performance benefits of Cloudflare’s network to your customers via their own custom or vanity domains.
+Khulnasoft for SaaS allows you to extend the security and performance benefits of Khulnasoft’s network to your customers via their own custom or vanity domains.
 {{</related>}}

 {{<related header="Rules" href="/rules/" product="rules">}}
-Cloudflare Rules allows you to make adjustments to requests and responses, configure Cloudflare settings, and trigger specific actions for matching requests.
+Khulnasoft Rules allows you to make adjustments to requests and responses, configure Khulnasoft settings, and trigger specific actions for matching requests.
 {{</related>}}

 {{<related header="SSL/TLS" href="/ssl/" product="ssl">}}
-Cloudflare SSL/TLS encrypts your web traffic to prevent data theft and other tampering.
+Khulnasoft SSL/TLS encrypts your web traffic to prevent data theft and other tampering.
 {{</related>}}

 ---